 Some links in this post may be affiliate links

-Calathea bachemiana (Goeppertia bachemiana) blossoms in medium indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.
+Calathea bachemiana (Goeppertia bachemiana) thrives in medium indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.

 Goeppertia bachemiana is one of the popular Calathea varieties and bears long, blue-green leaves with dark-green stripes and have a leathery feel.